-Retro Game Corps is your one-stop shop for retro gaming and emulation guides, tips, and news.
+Retro Game Corps is your one-stop shop for retro gaming and emulation guides, tips, and reviews.

 Hey everyone, this is Russ from Retro Game Corps.
 Started in 2020, but really rooted in the 1980s, my goal on this website is to help you recreate your gaming days of the past.